Do rabbits eat scotch broom

 5. Fruits: While fruits are a tasty treat for rabbits, they should be given sparingly due to their high sugar content.
 Safe options include apples, berries, and melons.
 Remove any seeds or pits to avoid choking hazards.

-See also What is the fulcrum of a broom
+See also What is a broom and dustpan in spanish

 6. Pellets: Pellets formulated specifically for rabbits can be provided in small quantities as a supplement to their diet.
 Look for high-quality pellets that have a balance of nutrients and avoid those with added sugars or artificial colors.